cenation092/edyst-s19-create-your-own-pokemon/backend/README.md

 ## How to run the project

 * Open terminal then `cd edyst-s19-create-your-own-pokemon/backend`
-* Run command `python app.py` in your terminal then database will create named `app.sqlite` in the backend folder.
+* Run command `python app.py` in your terminal this will create the database name `app.sqlite` in the backend folder.

 ![database](https://user-images.githubusercontent.com/21224753/56923091-55252c80-6ae7-11e9-900b-8ad22bbea42c.png)